Original Broadway Production (1964)

 On Oct.
 7, 1963, an article in the New York Times informed readers that the show's title had been changed from Dolly, A Damned Exasperating Woman to Hello, Dolly!
 This was more than five weeks before the first pre-Broadway performance in Detroit.

 On Saturday, September 6, 1969, the current Dolly, Pearl Bailey, was unable to complete both the matinee and evening performances.
 Her standby, Thelma Carpenter, took over in midperformance for both performances.
 Carpenter had been playing Wednesday matinees since February.
 Starting on September 8, Bailey was out for a month or so.
 During that time, Carpenter played all performances.
-Bailey seems to have returned to the show on or around October 10.
-On October 10, there was a big article in the New York Times about Carpenter having played been playing the role since September 8.
+Bailey returned to the show on October 9.
+On October 10, there was an article in the New York Times about Carpenter having played been playing the role since September 8.
 The following day, the Times reported that Bailey had returned to the role "after an absence of more than four weeks because of a back ailment."

 When Bailey returned, Carpenter performed Saturday matinees as well as Wednesday matinees through the end of Bailey's run (December 21).